bliepp/bliepp/README.md

 👀 I’m interested in physics, electronics and free software

-💞️ I’m loving to tinker around with 3d printers and arduinos
+💞️ I’m loving to tinker around with 3d printers and microcontrollers

 🌱 I’m currently learning how to raise a child
 <!---